-Skip to content
+Skip to main content

-Niacinamide Benefits for the Skin | ellé derm
+Niacinamide Benefits for the Skin

-There is no doubt niacinamide is the star of the show when it comes to skincare, but is it all hype?
+There is no doubt that niacinamide is the star of the show when it comes to skincare, but is it all hype?
+When we dive deep into the research, it appears Niacinamide has everything going for it.

 Enhance barrier function

-Also known as vitamin B3, niacinamide plays an important role in soothing and helping to restore the skin barrier.
+Also known as vitamin B3, niacinamide plays an essential role in soothing and helping to restore the skin barrier.
+It is a precursor to the co-factors NAD(H) and NADP(H), which are essential in a variety of cellular pathways that affect skin physiology.

+In their reduced forms, NADH and NADPH act as powerful antioxidants and enhance barrier function.
 NADPH is a cofactor for the synthesis of fatty acids and lipids, such as ceramides, that are crucial for epidermal barrier function.
-Studies have demonstrated that topical application of niacinamide reduces skin sensitivity to irritating surfactants such as sodium lauryl sulfate (SLS) and can be used to improve the tolerability of retinoids.
+Studies have demonstrated that topical application of niacinamide reduces skin sensitivity to irritating surfactants, such as sodium lauryl sulfate (SLS), and can improve the tolerability of retinoids.
 Some cosmeceuticals will combine niacinamide and retinol for this reason.

 Skin Lightening

 Niacinamide has also demonstrated remarkable skin-lightening properties by acting as both a tyrosinase inhibitor and preventing the transfer of melanosomes to keratinocytes, a property seen at higher concentrations.
-A study on 120 Japanese women found that those who used SPF15 with 2% niacinamide over 12 weeks showed noticeable skin-lightening benefits compared to those who used SPF15 only.

-The benefits of niacinamide are enhanced when it is combined with other anti-ageing ingredients such as prescription retinoids, vitamin c and sunscreen.
-If you are seeking a niacinamide and retinol combination, check out Retinamide CE Regénerist.
+A study of 120 Japanese women found that those who used SPF15 with 2% niacinamide for 12 weeks showed noticeable skin-lightening benefits compared with those who used SPF15 alone.
+As a skincare ingredient, it is easy to formulate, readily penetrates the stratum corneum, and is well-tolerated with a very low irritation profile.
+The benefits of niacinamide are enhanced when combined with other anti-ageing ingredients such as prescription retinoids, vitamin C, and sunscreen.
+If you are seeking a niacinamide and vitamin A combination, check out Retinamide Regénerist.

 References: